anderson-jason573/silverpeak-api-pkg/README.md

+API keys are used for authentication, rather than user names and passwords.
+These are created in the Orchestrator under the "Orchestrator ---> API Keys" menu.
+See '.env.example' file for reference.
+Place the .env file in the same directory where the '.env.example' file currently resides.

+A ".env" file is needed, to pass the Orchestrator URL and API key as environmental variables in the 'main.Orchestrator.py' and 'main.Appliance(S).py' scripts.

-Collection of functions for Silver Peak API calls, contained in a package called 'api'.
-When 'api' package is imported, it imports all functions from each module in the package.
+The functions for api calls arecontained in a package called 'api'.
+When the 'api' package is imported, it imports all functions from each module in the package.
 To call a function from one of the modules, preface the function with "api.".
 For example, to pass the necessary variables to the function 'OrchHostname' in the 'GET_Orchestrator_Hostname.py' module, use 'api.OrchHostname(orch_url, orch_api_key)'.

-API keys are used for authentication, rather than user names and passwords.
-A ".env" file is needed, to pass the Orchestrator URL and API key as environmental variables in the 'main.Orchestrator.py' and 'main.Appliance(S).py' scripts.

 Steps to run: